Griffins2005/cf_ai_api_copilot/PROMPTS.md

 > • How to message digest-only fallback when running `wrangler dev --local`.
 > • Any other nice touches (favorites UX, demo checklist).
 > Give concrete wording and env var names so I can drop them straight into the project.

----

-That’s the entire prompt stack.
-Four targeted asks, each one keeping GPT focused on the next decision.
-If you need to rebuild something similar, feel free to riff on them—just add your own voice.***